 Nigh Invulnerable: With his healing powers active he can shrug off gunshot wounds to the head and dynamite wounds almost immediately.

 Not So Different: Miles is a more brutal version of Kelsier.
 Wax even admits that Miles probably would have been considered a hero had he been born during the time of the Final Empire.

-Obfuscating Disablity: He fakes a gunshot wound so that Wax won't suspect him of being Miles, renowned Gold Compounder.
+Obfuscating Disability: He fakes a gunshot wound so that Wax won't suspect him of being Miles, renowned Gold Compounder.

 Rasputinian Death: Considering his nature, this is inevitable: the firing squad had to lay into him with five volleys before he finally died.
-But what makes it particularly impressive is that they stripped him of his goldminds first, meaning that he survived getting shot dozens of times at once, repeatedly, five times, without any gold to draw upon.
+But what makes it particularly impressive is that they stripped him of his goldminds first, meaning that he survived getting shot dozens of times at once, repeatedly, five times, using only his remaining reserves of ingested gold.